KKumanan/Maqro/README.md

 - Click events (with element selectors and coordinates)
 - Focus/blur events (window state changes)

+### Macro Recommender UI
+The extension includes a macro recommender interface that:
+- Displays suggested macros based on user interactions
+- Allows users to approve or reject macro suggestions
+- Shows macro details including steps and frequency
+- Integrates with the event collection system

 ### Event Format
 Events are collected in a standardized JSON format:
 ```json